Saturday, May 11, 2013

 2. Layer sliced bananas on top.

-3. Combine milk and pudding with mixer.
+3. Combine milk and pudding packet with mixer.

 6. Pour over cookies and bananas.
 Cover with last bag of cookies.
 Cover and let "set" in fridge for 24 hours.